Clay-Ferguson/quantizr/README.md

 ### To Run the Server

 Edit `/distro/setenv-run-distro.sh` to define your environment settings, and point the docker IMAGE name to Docker Hub.
 Then run `/distro/run-distro.sh`, which will startup a Docker Compose Swarm with one replica.
-All the defaults in the `setenv` file should probably work as is (port numbers, folder names, etc), but you do need to set the docker image names (`DOCKER_IMAGE` and `TSERVER_IMAGE`) to point to Docker Hub, unless you've already built locally and can just point to your local images.
+All the defaults in the `setenv` file should probably work as is (port numbers, folder names, etc), but you do need to set the docker image names `DOCKER_IMAGE` to point to Docker Hub, unless you've already built locally and can just point to your local images.

 ### Keywords

-Decentralized, Social Media, Fediverse, ActivityPub, Nostr, Mastodon/Pleroma, Web3.0, IPFS, File Sharing, MongoDB, Redis, docker swarm, Java, Javascript, TypesScript, React, HTML+SCSS, SpringBoot, Podcasting, RSS, E2E Encryption, Secure Messaging, Blogging, Wikis, CMS, Collaboration, Full-Text search, Lucene
+Decentralized, Social Media, Fediverse, ActivityPub, Mastodon/Pleroma, Web3.0, IPFS, File Sharing, MongoDB, Redis, docker swarm, Java, Javascript, TypesScript, React, HTML+SCSS, SpringBoot, Podcasting, RSS, E2E Encryption, Secure Messaging, Blogging, Wikis, CMS, Collaboration, Full-Text search, Lucene